Best 7 Kaspersky Alternatives For Endpoint Security (2026)

 SentinelOne Singularity XDR Logo

-SentinelOne Singularity XDR unifies endpoint protection, detection, response, and forensics across endpoints, cloud workloads, alongside network devices and identity services.
-It targets enterprises dealing with fragmented security tooling and alert overload.
+SentinelOne Singularity XDR unifies endpoint protection, detection, response, and forensics across endpoints, cloud workloads, network devices, and identity services.
+We think it’s a strong Kaspersky alternative for enterprises dealing with fragmented security tooling and alert overload, where the single-console approach addresses a real operational pain point.

 Strengths

-• Unified console consolidates endpoint, network, cloud, and identity visibility in one view
+Unified console consolidates endpoint, network, cloud, and identity visibility

 Cautions

-• Some customer reviews flag that detection gaps exist for certain zero-day and fileless attack techniques
+Reviews flag detection gaps for certain zero-day and fileless techniques

 7.